My experiences with different boats on 3-9 month Expeditions !

 Especially with one made of carbon (329g)!

-Also with double paddles I would only use carbon paddles, very good are these in the Ergo version e.g. from Lettmann !
+Even with double paddles I would only use carbon paddles.
+The Ergo version from Lettmann is very good.

 Continue with: Foodstuff